ocrosby/obsidian/Areas/LLM-Assisted Project Development Framework.md

 ## Key Principles

-1. **Plan first, code second** - but use LLM to enhance both phases
+1. **Validate first, plan second, code third** - ensure real problems before building
+2. **Practicality over novelty** - solve painful problems for specific audiences
-2. **Commit frequently** - after each working section
+3. **Commit frequently** - after each working section
-3. **Clean codebase always** - reset when things get messy
+4. **Clean codebase always** - reset when things get messy
-4. **Test everything** - especially end-to-end functionality
+5. **Test everything** - especially end-to-end functionality and market assumptions
-5. **Document as you go** - in your plan and in code
+6. **Document as you go** - in your plan and in code
-6. **Iterate quickly** - MVP first, features later
+7. **MVP over perfection** - launch fast to collect real feedback
-7. **Use LLM as teacher and collaborator** - not just a code generator
+8. **Use LLM as teacher and collaborator** - not just a code generator
-8. **Choose tools that fit your experience level**
+9. **Choose tools that fit your experience level**
-9. **Version control is your safety net** - use it liberally
+10. **Version control is your safety net** - use it liberally
-10. **Keep experimenting** - the field is rapidly evolving
+11. **Keep experimenting** - but only after shipping something practical
+12. **Structured idea evaluation** - use scorecards and filters consistently
+13. **Status tracking** - maintain clear progression through development phases

 ---

+## 🔧 Contributing to Your Own Ideas Repository

+Consider creating your own ideas repository with:
+- GitHub Issues for new idea proposals
+- Automated practicality checks using GitHub Actions
+- Regular review processes for idea validation
+- Clear tagging and categorization systems
+- Status tracking from conception to launch

+---

-*This framework combines structured project planning with modern LLM-assisted development practices.
-Update and adapt based on your experience and emerging tools.*
+*This framework combines structured project planning with modern LLM-assisted development practices and practical idea validation.
+The best ideas are discovered, not invented.
+Let the market pull you.*

+*Update and adapt based on your experience and emerging tools.*